IT21271182/Deep-Learning-Project/README.md

 # Deep Learning Project
 ### Temperature Prediction Using Deep Learning Models

 This project aims to predict future temperatures using historical weather data from the Sri Lanka Weather dataset.
-We employ four deep learning models—Artificial Neural Network (ANN), Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN)—to analyze and compare their performance in forecasting future temperatures.
+We employ four advanced deep learning models—Recurrent Neural Network (RNN), Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), and Convolutional Neural Network (CNN) to analyze and compare their performance in forecasting future temperatures.
 The dataset is sourced from Kaggle and includes a wide range of meteorological parameters from 2010 to June 2024, covering all districts of Sri Lanka.

 ### Dataset